microsoft/health-architectures/FHIR/FHIRProxy/readme.md

     _Note: You will need to login as a user in a FHIR Administrative role to perform the assignment._

-5. Your done!
+5. You're done!
 The principal user is now in a role connected to the FHIR resource.

 ## Consent Opt-Out Filter <a name="paragraph20"></a>